-Delegations should make the Global Summit on Financing for Development (FFD4) 2025 a Celebration, not a Funeral
+Delegations should make the Global Summit on Financing for Development (FFD4) 2025 a Success

 The process to prepare for the fourth International Conference on Financing for Development next June 2025 in Seville, Spain is entering an important stage.
 However, it does not seem that there are enough opportunities for substantive discussions of policy matters and so the conference could end up without any new agreements to celebrate.
 This note thus proposes a way to organize such discussions and who might organize them in order to make the Summit a success.